ASDK requirements and considerations

 Azure Active Directory account Supported?
 Work or school account with valid global Azure subscription Yes Microsoft Account with valid global Azure subscription Yes Work or school account with valid China Azure subscription Yes Work or school account with valid US Government Azure subscription Yes

 After deployment, Azure AD global admin permission isn't required.
 However, some operations may require the global admin credential.
 Examples of such operations include a resource provider installer script or a new feature requiring a permission to be granted.
 You can either temporarily reinstate the account's global admin permissions or use a separate global admin account that's an owner of the default provider subscription.

 One available port on a switch for the ASDK machine.

 The ASDK machine supports connecting to a switch access port or trunk port.
 No specialized features are required on the switch.
-If you're using a trunk port or if you need to configure a VLAN ID, you have to provide the VLAN ID as a deployment parameter.

 Don't connect the ASDK machine to the following subnets: